What’s The Best Way To Continue Leash Training At This Age?

 Choosing the right collar or harness

 Selecting the right collar or harness is equally important for successful leash training.
 Traditional flat collars made of nylon or leather are commonly used and suitable for most dogs.
-However, for dogs prone to pulling or those with respiratory , a harness may be a better choice.
+However, for dogs prone to pulling or those with respiratory issues, a harness may be a better choice.
 Harnesses distribute the pressure more evenly across the dog's body, preventing strain on the neck and throat.

 When choosing a harness, consider factors such as size, adjustability, and comfort.
 It should fit snugly but not be too tight, and the material should be comfortable against your dog's skin.
 Additionally, there are specialized harnesses available for dogs with specific needs, such as no-pull harnesses or anti-pulling training harnesses.